emonhub/ntp-backup/README.md

 - 4) remove these ntp-backup setup files once installation is done
 - 5) get correct time from ntp servers
 - 6) backup the current clock data

+See [Read-only time issues](http://openenergymonitor.org/emon/node/5877) discusion on OpenEnergyMonitor forum for more info